projectsesame/sesame/CONTRIBUTING.md

     - --resources-dir=/config/resources
 ```

-5. Change your Contour code.
+5. Change your Sesame code.

-6. Build & start Contour allowing Envoy to connect and get its configuration.
+6. Build & start Sesame allowing Envoy to connect and get its configuration.
 ```shell
 make install && sesame serve --kubeconfig=$HOME/.kube/config --xds-address=0.0.0.0 --insecure
 ```

 8. Test using the local kind cluster by deploying resources into that cluster.
-Many of our examples use `local.projectcontour.io` which is configured to point to `127.0.0.1` which allows requests to route to the local kind cluster for easy testing.
+Many of our examples use `local.projectsesame.io` which is configured to point to `127.0.0.1` which allows requests to route to the local kind cluster for easy testing.

 7. Make more changes and repeat step #6.

 ## Contribution workflow

 This section describes the process for contributing a bug fix or new feature.
-It follows from the previous section, so if you haven't set up your Go workspace and built Contour from source, do that first.
+It follows from the previous section, so if you haven't set up your Go workspace and built Sesame from source, do that first.

 ### Before you submit a pull request

 This project operates according to the _talk, then code_ rule.
 If you plan to submit a pull request for anything more than a typo or obvious bug fix, first you _should_ [raise an issue][6] to discuss your proposal, before submitting any code.

 Depending on the size of the feature you may be expected to first write a design proposal.
-Follow the [Proposal Process](https://github.com/projectcontour/community/blob/master/GOVERNANCE.md#proposal-process) documented in Contour's Governance.
+Follow the [Proposal Process](https://github.com/projectsesame/community/blob/master/GOVERNANCE.md#proposal-process) documented in Sesame's Governance.

 ### Issue and PR Triage

 #### Project Board

-In addition to maintaining the project repositories, project maintainers are responsible for maintaining the [project tracking board](https://github.com/orgs/projectcontour/projects/2).
+In addition to maintaining the project repositories, project maintainers are responsible for maintaining the [project tracking board](https://github.com/orgs/projectsesame/projects/2).
 This board is intended to organize work for the team as well as provide visibility into the status and priority of tracks of work, specific Issues, and PRs.
 The board is used in conjunction with Issue and PR labels.